PCMDI/pcmdi_metrics/pcmdi_metrics/sea_ice/README.md

 ## Inputs

 The sea ice driver uses monthly mean sea ice concentration and grid area data to generate sea ice extent metrics.
-An unlimited number of test data sets (typically model data) may be provided, along with a single reference data set (typical observations or a model control run).
+An unlimited number of test data sets (typically model data) may be provided if file names follow a common template.
+A single reference data set is required, which is typically a observational data set or a model control run.
+For best results, all data files should contain latitude and longitude variables that are named "latitude" and "longitude" or "lat" and "lon".
+Data may use an irregular grid if latitude and longitude variables are included, preferably as additional coordinates.
+If multiple realizations of a model are provided, all realizations must all use the same grid.
 See the Parameters section for more details about inputs.

 ## Run